eleda77/eleda77.github.io/docs/vocab_list.md

 **shambolic** - chaotic, disorganized, or mismanaged

+**shebeen** - an unlicensed establishment or private house selling alcoholic liquor and typically regarded as slightly disreputable

 **sheel** - to shell; to take off the husk or outer covering of (alternate spelling of 'shell')

 **shekel** - a silver coin and unit of weight used in ancient Israel and the Middle East; money, wealth